 If you'd like to find out more, contact a member of the Outreach team on 020 8835 9570 or email firstname.lastname@example.org

-John is 18 and has a four-month baby.
+John is 18 and a young dad.
+He has a four-month baby.
 He’s separated from the 18-year old mother because of his domestic violence.

 His child was the subject of a child protection plan under the category of neglect, initially as an unborn child when John assaulted his four-week pregnant partner.

 John lives with his mother and his two younger siblings.
 John’s father did not play an active role in his life but he has vivid recollections of his father when he was young, and the domestic violence he and his mother were subjected to.

 Maxine when we met her

 Maxine is an 18-year old mother with a seven month old daughter.
 Maxine was a looked after child because her mother was an alcoholic who neglected and harmed her.
 As a young adolescent, Maxine was sexually exploited by older men and had poor mental health.
 She was a heavy cannabis user.
 Before her baby was born, Maxine suffered domestic violence from the father and her baby was placed on a child protection plan.

 Thank you!
 Your support has changed the lives of local children and families.